gdkrmr/Euler.jl/README.md

 # Note

 Pick your fight!
 There are 857 problems to solve!
-There will be many that you won't be able to understand.
-Just choose the ones you feel comfortable with!
+There will be many that will be too complicated, just choose the ones you feel comfortable with!